Fee Sponsors

 <Tip>

 **High-volume tip:** If you're processing a high volume of transactions for a given wallet, use a single fee sponsor for that wallet.
-This allows Dfns to better optimize transaction scheduling and improve throughput.
+This allows DFNS to better optimize transaction scheduling and improve throughput.

 </Tip>